 Social learning is common in chimps, but did you know that they follow fashion trends as well?
 In a 2014 study, a Zambian chimpanzee stuck a piece of grass in her ear for no known reason (other than the fact that it looked cool, duh!) and the rest of her group soon followed!

-Where to spot them: Lion safari in Kenya
+Where to spot them: Kenya (Masai Mara National Reserve)

 Best time to travel: June - October

-The lion is probably the most iconic African animal out there.
-You simply cannot think about going on a safari in Kenya and not have images of these graceful big cats spring to mind.
+The African lion is probably the most iconic African species.
+You simply cannot think about going on a safari in Kenya and not have images of these majestic cats spring to mind.

 In this epic series, a female lioness named Charm has to protect her abandoned pride by hunting around the clock and defend them from marauding hyena clans to ensure her bloodline is not lost.